 PHIL 275: ExistentialismAn introduction to existentialist philosophy, with emphasis on its development throughout the 19th and 20th centuries in the Continental tradition of philosophy.
 This course pays special attention to such existentialist themes as the possibility of meaninglessness, the necessity of first-personal experience, and authenticity.

 PHIL 280: Women and FriendshipAn introduction to philosophical theories of friendship, with emphasis on feminist responses.
 This course examines historical and contemporary accounts of the value of friends and the role they play in our self-development, as well as moral accounts of the special obligations friendships involve.
 This course can be counted as the equivalent of GEST 280.

-PHIL 283: Chinese PhilosophyA survey of topics in Chinese Philosophy, which may include Classical Chinese philosphy, Buddhism and religion and comparative philosphy.
-We will discuss how the quickly changing historical and political climates affect the major schools of thought and influence pertinent philosphical questions for the region or topic.
-Asisgnments include papers and in-class assignments/presentations.
+PHIL 283: Chinese PhilosophyA survey of topics in Chinese philosophy, which may include Classical Chinese philosophy, Buddhism and religion and comparative philosophy.
+We will discuss how the quickly changing historical and political climates affect the major schools of thought and influence pertinent philosophical questions for the region or topic.
+Assignments include papers and in-class assignments/presentations.

 PHIL 300: EpistemologyAn examination of some basic questions concerning the nature and extent of human knowledge, focusing on the topics of skepticism, justification, certainty, the a priori and the a posteriori, and analyses of knowledge.

 PHIL 310: MetaphysicsAn examination of some central philosophical questions about reality, such as: What basic kinds of things are there?
 Is truth always and only relative to a conceptual scheme?
 What is the nature of necessity and possibility?
 What is the nature of change over time?